LeaderPortfolio

 The Full Dossier

-Stephan Ernst Schmidheiny was born on October 29, 1947, in Balgach, Switzerland.
-He is a fourth-generation member of a prominent Swiss industrial family.
-Schmidheiny pursued his education at the University of Zurich, where he completed his Law studies and earned a PhD in 1972.
+Stephan Ernst Schmidheiny was born on October 29, 1947, in Balgach, Switzerland, into a prominent industrialist family.
+He is a fourth-generation member of a key industrial family in Switzerland.
+His father, Ernst Schmidheiny, divided his industrial empire between Stephan and his brother, setting the stage for Stephan's future in business.
+He completed his Law studies and received a PhD from the University of Zurich in 1972.

 Rise to Success

-Schmidheiny's business career began in 1972 at Eternit.
-In 1976, at the age of 29, he became the CEO of the Swiss Eternit Group, inheriting it after his father divided the industrial empire.
-One of his notable achievements was ending the company's use of asbestos in 1986, five years after announcing Eternit's intention to exit asbestos production and distribution.
-He also invested in various industrial segments, building a multinational conglomerate of shareholdings.
+Schmidheiny's career began in 1972 at Eternit.
+By 1976, at the age of 29, he became the CEO of the Swiss Eternit Group.
+A significant achievement was ending the company's use of asbestos in 1986, five years after announcing the intention to exit asbestos production.
+Beyond Eternit, Schmidheiny invested in various industrial segments, building a multinational conglomerate.
+He served on the boards of directors of leading companies such as ABB Asea Brown Boveri, Nestlé, Swatch, and UBS AG.

 Key Business Strategies

-Schmidheiny played a key role in the rescue of the Swiss watch industry, supporting Nicolas Hayek in the formation of Swatch Group.
-He co-organized the merger of Brown, Boveri & Cie (BBC) with ASEA of Sweden, creating ASEA Brown Boveri (ABB Group).
-Additionally, he restructured Landis + Gyr after acquiring two-thirds of its capital.
-Schmidheiny has faced legal challenges due to the Eternit asbestos scandal and was convicted of aggravated manslaughter in 2023.
+Schmidheiny's business strategy included diversifying investments across multiple sectors.
+He played a role in the rescue of the Swiss watch industry by supporting Nicolas Hayek in forming the Swatch Group and co-organized the merger of Brown, Boveri & Cie (BBC) with ASEA of Sweden, creating ASEA Brown Boveri (ABB Group).
+He also restructured Landis + Gyr after acquiring a significant stake.

 Philanthropy